 Title Recommendations based on Christopher John Francis Boone

-From the comedy of Jerrod Carmichael and Nick Stoller ("Neighbors") comes an irreverent sitcom inspired by Jerrod's relationships with his say-anything, contrarian father, his therapist-in-training girlfriend, his ever-hustling brother and his mother who is always, always, always right with Jesus.
+The Carmichael Show features a say-anything, contrarian father, his therapist-in-training girlfriend, his ever-hustling brother and his mother who is always, always, always right with Jesus.
 Taking the next step and moving in together, Jerrod and his girlfriend, Maxine (Amber West), are your average young couple trying to make it in the city.
 They're smart, motivated and looking to build a fulfilling life together.
 The only thing standing in their way is family.
 Between Jerrod's larger-than-life brother, Bobby (Lil Rel Howery), and his smothering and passionate parents (David Alan Grier, Loretta Devine), Jerrod and Maxine are put to the test navigating the boundaries of romance, family and sanity.

 Hailsham seems like a pleasant English boarding school, far from the influences of the city.
 Its students are well tended and supported, trained in art and literature, and become just the sort of people the world wants them to be.
 But, curiously, they are taught nothing of the outside world and are allowed little contact with it.
 Within the grounds of Hailsham, Kathy grows from schoolgirl to young woman, but it's only when she and her friends Ruth and Tommy leave the safe grounds of the school (as they always knew they would) that they realize the full truth of what Hailsham is.
-Never Let Me Go breaks through the boundaries of the literary novel.
-It is a gripping mystery, a beautiful love story, and also a scathing critique of human arrogance and a moral examination of how we treat the vulnerable and different in our society.
+Never Let Me Go is a gripping mystery, a beautiful love story, and also a scathing critique of human arrogance and a moral examination of how we treat the vulnerable and different in our society.
 In exploring the themes of memory and the impact of the past, Ishiguro takes on the idea of a possible future to create his most moving and powerful book to date.

 Staring unflinchingly into the abyss of slavery, this spellbinding audio transforms history into a story as powerful as Exodus and as intimate as a lullaby.
 Sethe, its protagonist, was born a slave and escaped to Ohio, but eighteen years later she is still not free.
 She has too many memories of Sweet Home, the beautiful farm where so many hideous things happened.
 And Sethe's new home is haunted by the ghost of her baby, who died nameless and whose tombstone is engraved with a single word: Beloved.
-Filled with bitter poetry and suspense as taut as a rope, Beloved is a towering achievement.

 Lyra is rushing to the cold, far North, where witch clans and armored bears rule.
-North, where the Gobblers take the children they steal--including her friend Roger.
+North, where the Gobblers take the children they steal—including her friend Roger.
 North, where her fearsome uncle Asriel is trying to build a bridge to a parallel world.
 Can one small girl make a difference in such great and terrible endeavors?
 This is Lyra: a savage, a schemer, a liar, and as fierce and true a champion as Roger or Asriel could want.
 But what Lyra doesn't know is that to help on of them will be to betray the other.

 Rachel takes the same commuter train every morning and night.
 Every day she rattles down the track, flashes past a stretch of cozy suburban homes, and stops at the signal that allows her to daily watch the same couple breakfasting on their deck.
 She's even started to feel like she knows them.
 Jess and Jason, she calls them.
-Their life--as she sees it--is perfect.
-Not unlike the life she recently lost.UNTIL TODAYAnd then she sees something shocking.
+Their life—as she sees it—is perfect.
+Not unlike the life she recently lost.
+And then she sees something shocking.
 It's only a minute until the train moves on, but it's enough.
 Now everything's changed.
 Unable to keep it to herself, Rachel goes to the police.
 But is she really as unreliable as they say?
 Soon she is deeply entangled not only in the investigation but in the lives of everyone involved.
 Has she done more harm than good?

 In American Psycho, Bret Easton Ellis imaginatively explores the incomprehensible depths of madness and captures the insanity of violence in our time or any other.
 Patrick Bateman moves among the young and trendy in 1980s Manhattan.
 Young, handsome, and well educated, Bateman earns his fortune on Wall Street by day while spending his nights in ways we cannot begin to fathom.
 Expressing his true self through torture and murder, Bateman prefigures an apocalyptic horror that no society could bear to confront.

 Terrible events occur at an isolated hotel in the off season, when a small boy with psychic powers struggles to hold his own against the forces of evil that are driving his father insane.

 Like most of humanity, Wade Watts escapes his grim surroundings by spending his waking hours jacked into the OASIS, a sprawling virtual utopia that lets you be anything you want to be, a place where you can live and play and fall in love on any of ten thousand planets.
 And like most of humanity, Wade dreams of being the one to discover the ultimate lottery ticket that lies concealed within this virtual world.
 For somewhere inside this giant networked playground, OASIS creator James Halliday has hidden a series of fiendish puzzles that will yield massive fortune—and remarkable power—to whoever can unlock them.
 And then Wade stumbles upon the first puzzle.
 Suddenly the whole world is watching, and thousands of competitors join the hunt—among them certain powerful players who are willing to commit very real murder to beat Wade to this prize.
 Now the only way for Wade to survive and preserve everything he knows is to win.
 But to do so, he may have to leave behind his oh-so-perfect virtual existence and face up to life—and love—in the real world he's always been so desperate to escape.
-A world at stake.A quest for the ultimate prize.Are you ready?– Bloomberg, Best Books of 2016